Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

       make automation difficult or problematic.
       See also: [Installation Version Notes](../sysadmin/version_notes)

+* The body of the PR should describe the purpose of the PR.

+     * When merged, this PR body will be part of the documentation for the next Submitty release.
+Thus, the contents should be understandable to an average Submitty instructor use or system administrator.
+The description can include links to related issues or PRs, but this description should not require the user to follow links to have a general understanding of the PR purpose.

      * Include the string `Closes #1234` or `Fixes #1234` within the top comment of the PR so that GitHub issue will be automatically closed when the pull request is merged.

-* The commit message should talk about *WHAT* changed, and *WHY*.
-Not *HOW*.
+     * The commit message should talk about *WHAT* changed, and **WHY*.
+Not HOW*.
 How is the diff, and you don't need to repeat it.

      * Comments explaining the code should be *in* the code, rather than in the PR message or comments.

      * Including screenshots in the issue or PR message is helpful for UI changes.

      * The comments should explain a bit about the purpose/history/overview -- don't assume the reader knows it (or link to the issue that explains everything).

      * Be explicit about what you want feedback on, or why you are asking for specific reviewers.

-* Prepend '[Bugfix]' to the start of the PR title if the contribution is primarily fixing an error with an existing Submitty feature.

-* Prepend '[WIP]' to the start of the PR title if you would like feedback / detailed review on work in progress.
-This indicates to the reviewers and project managers that this feature is not ready to be merged into the master branch.
-When it is ready to merge, edit the title to remove the '[WIP]'.